 (1) AAA first: ODA shall only honor a request for an appeal hearing before ODA if the provider has fully complied with the written process for appealing an adverse action by the AAA that committed the adverse action and that AAA has rendered its final decision on the appeal.

-(2) Request a hearing: To request a hearing before ODA, the provider shall submit a written request to ODA's director via certified mail no later than fifteen business days after the date the AAA renders its final decision.
-In the request, the provider shall describe the adverse action he/she is appealing and why he/she believes the AAA's decision on the matter is inappropriate.
+(2) Request a hearing: To request a hearing before ODA, the provider shall submit a written request to ODA's director no later than fifteen days after the date the AAA renders its final decision.
+In the request, the provider shall describe the adverse action the provider is appealing and why the provider believes the AAA's decision on the matter was inappropriate.
+If the fifteenth day falls on a weekend or holiday, the deadline is extended to the business day that immediately follows the fifteenth day.

-(3) Processing a request: After ODA receives the request for an appeal hearing, ODA shall, in a timely manner, schedule a hearing and select a hearing officer to preside over the hearing.
+(3) Scheduling a hearing: After ODA receives the request for an appeal hearing, ODA shall, in a timely manner, schedule a hearing and select a hearing officer to preside over the hearing.
 ODA shall schedule the hearing no later than thirty days after the date that ODA receives the provider's request for a hearing.
+If the thirtieth day falls on a weekend or holiday, the deadline is extended to the business day that immediately follows the thirtieth day.
 ODA shall notify the provider and the AAA whose final decision the provider is appealing of the date, time, and location of ODA's appeal hearing.

 (4) Hearing process: